verify-stack/aurora-core/docs/Utils/CAS.md

 #### Problems
 While this works great, there are major problems.
-* A script must call the service inorder for it to work.
+* A script must call the service in order for it to work.
 * Can be messy to deal with.
 * No auto-complete.
 * Hackers can easily take abuse of this system.